 Spicy Ragu Rice Cakes

-If you're looking to change things up a little this year, Impossible Foods and Goldbelly have partnered to offer a selection of plant-based meal kits created by award-winning chefs.
+If you're looking to change things up, Impossible Foods and Goldbelly have partnered to offer a selection of plant-based meal kits created by award-winning chefs.
 Momofuku's David Chang created a box to make a Spicy Ragu Rice Cake recipe, which includes Impossible Burgers, a container of Ragu base, whipped tofu, Chinese broccoli stems, Chinese broccoli leaves, crispy shallots, and rice cakes.
-We're psyched to try it.
+We tried it, and it was amazing.

 Buffalo ‘Chicken’ Sub